Humana Inc at JPMorgan Healthcare Conference Transcript

 Lisa Christine Gill - JPMorgan Chase & Co, Research Division - MD, Head of U.S. Healthcare Technology & Distribution Equity Research and Senior Research Analyst

-Good afternoon.
-My name is Lisa Gill, and I'm the health care services analyst here with JPMorgan.
-It is with great pleasure that we have Humana with us this afternoon.
+Great.
+Good afternoon, everyone.
+My name is Lisa Gill, and I'm the health care services analyst with JPMorgan.
+It is with great pleasure this afternoon that I have with me, Humana.
+And for Humana, we have this afternoon CFO, Susan Diamond.
+Susan, thank you so much for joining me today.

-With us, we have Bruce Broussard, CEO; as well as Susan Diamond, CFO, who will join us for the breakout session after Bruce makes a couple of opening comments.
-Bruce, welcome, and I'll hand it off to you.

 Humana Inc at JPMorgan Healthcare Conference Transcript